- Reputation insurance helps a brand deal with financial losses due to negative press and public image issues.

-Launching a business and building it into a strong, recognizable brand takes time, effort and investment.
-Tarnishing that brand, though, only takes one major crisis.
-Loss of reputation is a big risk for any brand, potentially costing future business or even forcing a company to close its doors entirely.
-Luckily, insurers recognize that risk and underwrite it like other threats facing businesses.
+Launching a business and building a powerful brand takes time, effort and investment.
+However, tarnishing that brand takes only one major crisis.
+Loss of reputation is a significant risk for any brand because it can potentially impact future earnings or even force a company to close its doors.

-But what exactly is "reputation insurance," and how does it work?
+Luckily, insurers recognize this risk and underwrite it as they would other insurance risks businesses face.
+But what is reputation insurance, and how does it work?
 How can something as abstract as reputation be quantified and rolled into an insurance policy?
 And is reputation insurance right for a small business?

 What is reputation insurance?